Cuban deal with MLB allows players to sign without defecting

-NEW YORK/HAVANA (Reuters) - Major League Baseball has reached a landmark agreement with the Cuban Baseball Federation allowing Cuban players to sign with U.S. teams without needing to defect, seeking to end the practice of Cuban stars being smuggled off the island on speedboats.
+NEW YORK/HAVANA (Reuters) - Major League Baseball has reached an historic agreement with the Cuban Baseball Federation allowing Cuban players to sign with U.S. teams without needing to defect, seeking to end the practice of Cuban stars being smuggled off the island on speedboats.

-MLB, the Cuban federation and the Major League Baseball Players Association said they signed the historic deal on Wednesday after three years of negotiations, providing a ray of light during a period of fraught U.S.-Cuban relations.
+MLB, the Cuban federation and the Major League Baseball Players Association said they signed the deal on Wednesday after three years of negotiations, providing a ray of light during a period of fraught U.S.-Cuban relations.

 MLB teams will pay the Cuban Baseball Federation a release fee for each player to be signed from Cuba, providing a huge windfall for Cuban baseball which has suffered from dwindling budgets and the defection of its best players.